papermerge/documentation/docs/setup/overview.md

 Each service is deployed as docker image.
 As such, it can be deployed in any dockerized environment.
 However, this documentation focuses on docker, docker compose, ansible and kubernetes.

+## Progressive Setup

+We call this architecture - *progressive setup*: you start small, and then you grow and extend {{ extra.project }} deployment environment as much as you like.